tnebooks/12th-biology/content.en/botany/classical-genetics/_index.md

 This variation may be due to the combining effects of environmental and genetic factors.
 In a population most of the characteristics exhibit a complete gradation, from one extreme to the other without any break.
 Inheritance of phenotype is determined by the combined effects of many genes, (polygenes) and environmental factors.
 This is also known as quantitative inheritance.
 Example: Human height and skin color.

-**Importance of variations** • Variations make some individuals better
+**Importance of variations**

-fitted in the struggle for existence.
+- Variations make some individuals better fitted in the struggle for existence.
-- They help the individuals to adapt themselves to the changing environment.
+- They help the individuals to adapt themselves to the changing environment.
-- It provides the genetic material for natural selection
+- It provides the genetic material for natural selection
-- Variations allow breeders to improve better yield, quicker growth, increased resistance and lesser input.
+- Variations allow breeders to improve better yield, quicker growth, increased resistance and lesser input.
 - They constitute the raw materials for evolution.

 ## Mendelism